CartoDB/odyssey.js/documentation.md

 ## Advanced use of the editor

+### Markdown syntax

+The Markdown syntax used in the Odyssey Editor uses all the features documented int the [Daring Fireball](http://daringfireball.net/projects/markdown/syntax) documentation.

 ### Config block

-At the top of your markdown document, you can include a configuration block.
-Depending on the template you use, this can add information to your story.
-These values must go in a code block defined as you can see on the right.
-Here is a list of all the configuration values that are available:
+The config block is a control element at the top of your story's Markdown document.
+You can capture information such as _author_ and _project title_ using the config block.
+Depending on which template you choose, information from the config block may be displayed as part of the webpage.

+#### Available options

 ~~~md
 ```
-- title: This is my story title
+- title: "This is my story title"
-- author: Odyssey master
+- author: "Odyssey master"
 ```
 ~~~

-- title: _Title of your story_
+- title: "_Title of your story_"
-- author: _Name of the story author_
+- author: "_Name of the story author_"

-### The actions block
+### The Actions block

 You can attach map actions to section elements in your Markdown using the interface.
 Each time you add an h1 element (defined by a single #), it is translated into a section and an 'add' button appears right on the left.
 By clicking on that button, you can add different actions or just add them manually by including the same syntax.